 I struggled with this question, until one day, during the war in Gaza, I saw a few people standing on the sidewalk with signs that read “There is Another Way!”
 My first response was horror.
 How could these people protest now?
 Wouldn’t it shake our country’s resolve to protest during a war?
 I tossed and turned all night.
 When I woke up I had my answer.
 I realized that the only time to stop a war is during it.
 I knew that from now on I had to be one of those five people standing up and demanding change – rather than one of the five million people sitting passively on the couch.

-At the end of 2018, my eldest son has to join the military.
-I want to send him to defend our country, and not attack and oppress another people.
+At the end of 2018, my eldest son turned 18 and joined the military.
+I want him to defend our country, but I am not willing to have him attack and oppress another people.
 That is not a reality I am willing to live in, and surely not sacrifice what and whom I hold dearest.
 That is how I came to Combatants for Peace: a place where everyone of each side takes the full responsibility about how things are, working shoulder to shoulder with our most natural partners in this mission.